Types of Wedding Ceremonies Explained

 • Officiant: While anyone can officiate these ceremonies since they carry no legal weight, many couples choose someone significant to their relationship, such as a close friend, family member, or even the original wedding officiant if it’s a vow renewal.

 • Ceremony Content: Much like a wedding, these ceremonies might include readings, music, and the exchange of new rings or gifts.
-However, the vows are the centerpiece, personalized to reflect the couple’s experiences, growth, and continued commitments.
+However, the vows are the centrepiece, personalised to reflect the couple’s experiences, growth, and continued commitments.

 • Participants: These ceremonies can be intimate, with just the couple and a few witnesses, or larger celebrations involving family and friends.
 Children of the couple, if any, often play special roles.